colorzzr/KeyCodeUsage/OpenCv.md

 `nameWindow("windowName", flag);` --- allow opencv to create a empty window

 `resizeWindow("windowName", long, width);` --- allow the opencv to resize the window with given long*width;

+`moveWindow("windowName", long, width);` --- allow the opencv to move the existing window to the give place